RISCeirb/Risc-v-processor/readme.md

 ## “M” Standard Extension for Integer Multiplication and Division, Version 2.0

 M-extension enable to do a multiplication and division between two register, the div_mul_unit can be add as a second alu.
 A new flag need to be added to stall the pipeline during the time that the calculation is running because it's take a long time.
 - Reduce the critical path by sequencing this operation is the next step.
+Instead of using a long combinatory path, the a clock the sequence the process.

 ## “F” Standard Extension for Single-Precision Floating-Point, Version 2.0